 Should you buy the JBL Charge 4?

-When the JBL Charge 4 was first released, it seemed a little overpriced, considering you could get many of the same features in the older and less expensive Charge 3.
+Absolutely, you should get the Charge 4.
+Well, kind of: when the JBL Charge 4 was first released, it seemed a little overpriced.
+After all, you could get many of the same features in the older and less expensive Charge 3.
 The only real differences that will matter to most people is the JBL Connect+ feature and the USB-C charging.
-That said, now that price drops and random sales have made the JBL Charge 4 more or less the same price as its predecessor, it doesn’t make sense not to get it.
+If those features are worth the ~$25 difference, than more power to you.

-Sure, you shouldn’t expect too much of an improvement over the Charge 3, since you’ll get similar sound quality, the same IPX7 build, and the same battery life.
+Don’t expect much of an improvement over the Charge 3, since you’ll get similar sound quality, the same IPX7 build, and the same battery life.
 But, considering the Charge 3 was already a great speaker, then by default so is the Charge 4.
-If you already have a Charge 3, there isn’t any reason to rush out and pick up this newer model, but if this is going to be your first Bluetooth speaker, then you won’t be disappointed, as the Charge 4 is still one of the best around.
+If you already have a Charge 3, there isn’t any reason to rush out and pick up this model, but if this is going to be your first Bluetooth speaker, then you won’t be disappointed, as the Charge 4 is still one of the best around.